Can We Really Pray Bad Thoughts Away?

 How Eve Dealt with A Similar Thought

 Thousands of years earlier, the same tempter brought a similar temptation to Eve in the Garden of Eden to indulge in forbidden food (Genesis 3).
 She was less than alert repeating senselessly what she had heard her husband say--that God said they should not eat from the tree.
-Her mind was open to the serpent's idea, so she did not see the necessity of replacing the serpent's bad thought.
+Eventually she succumbed to the bad thought she repeated, and ate from the tree.
+An alert prayer would have mentioned obedience to God.

 (2) Be Thankful

 A married man finds himself close to an attractive woman with all the physical features which bring his sexual urges to the surface.
 He is tempted and begins to fantasize about a sexual tryst with her.
-He has been taught that prayer is the key to overcoming temptation; unfortunately, like most men in a similar situation, he might pray a prayer which increases instead of decreases his struggle.
+He has been taught that prayer is the key to overcoming temptation.

 “Lord help me overcome my fleshly desires” and continuing with a list of the fleshly desires that bombard his mind may solidify those desires (unintentionally).
 Instead, having processed what he is up against, he needs to pray a prayer which replaces those thoughts.